RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/An-Introduction-to-Isaac-Sim.md

 ![Image of Adding ROS2 Publish Odometry Node](assets/images/isaac_img_publish_odom.png)

 - Similar to node which publishes odometry, the ROS2 plugin has nodes for publishing Transforms called the **'ROS2 Publish Transform Tree'**.
 Note that, this node will only publish transforms which are dynamics, essentially any prim which is not static.
 To publish transforms for the static node, we will additonally add **'ROS2 Publish Raw Transform Tree'** node, which, as the name suggest, publishes transform of static prim.
-Note that, if youp write a python script to load the simulation and action graph, make sure to define the path of action graph publishing the TF under the robot prim path, otherwise you would need to redefine the values which destorys the whole purpose of writing a script.
-(All this may not make sense, but as we read further about writing a script to launch the simulation, it will)

 ![Image of Adding ROS2 Publish TF](assets/images/isaac_img_publish_tf.png)